worthyag/SixLove/reports/finalReport.md

 With that completed, I had written most of the functionality for user authentication, and had a bare bone version of the `registration` app.
 I then created a superuser in order to conduct a manual pretest, then I wrote some unit tests to test everything thoroughly (this will be expanded on in [section 5.1.1](#511-the-registration-app), though I had written some unit tests as I went along.

-The last implementation that I did for the `registration` app was create a landing and stats page (these can be seen in figures # and #).
+The last implementation that I did for the `registration` app was create a landing and stats page (refer to figures # and #).
 The code for this is in the home view which was shown in
 **Code snippet 3**.
 When the user is authenticated a stats page is shown, and when their not a landing page is shown.

 The stats page is home to two charts.
-Chart 1 displays information about the number of tennis sessions a user has (which the user can then filter further) and chart 2 displays information about the tennis sessions per month (which can also be further filtered).
+Chart 1 (doughnut) displays information about the number of tennis sessions a user has and chart 2 (line) displays information about the tennis sessions per month.
 Users can make use of these interactive charts to track their progress by doing some of the following things:
+- Compare the number of tennis sessions schedules for different categories.
+    - Filter for completed and uncompleted sessions.
+   - Filter for upcoming and past sessions.
+- Track the number of tennis sessions scheduled across the year.
+    - Filter for specific tennis session categories.

+Users can also hover over the charts for more information.

 ## 4.2 The `tennis` app